Victim shoots robber, sends him to the hospital

 COLUMBIA, S.C. — The tables turned on a man who has been arrested and charged in a shooting on Millwood Avenue Saturday night.

-Investigators believe that Burton agreed to meet a male and female who were attempting to sell sneakers at 2401 Millwood Avenue.
+Investigators believe that Burton agreed to meet a man and woman who were attempting to sell sneakers at 2401 Millwood Avenue.

-Shortly before 6 PM on Saturday (November 30, 2019), instead of purchasing the items, Burton allegedly pointed a gun at the couple.
-The male victim shot at Burton causing non-life threatening injuries to his hand and leg.
+Officers say shortly before 6 PM on Saturday, November 30, instead of purchasing the items, Burton is accused of pointing a gun at the couple.

+Investigators say the male victim then shot at Burton causing non-life threatening injuries to his hand and leg.

-Burton was taken to a local hospital for treatment and transported to the Alvin S. Glenn Detention Center (ASGDC).
+Burton was taken to a local hospital for treatment and transported to the Richland County jail.

 At last check, Burton was still detained under a $75,000 surety bond set by a judge.